-Graduate students are encouraged to discuss with the Graduate Advisor prior to changing faculty advisors.
-To change advisors, students should file a Change of Faculty Advisor form found online here: https://www.ee.ucr.edu/academics/resources.
-The form needs to be signed by both the Current Faculty Advisor and the New Faculty Advisor.
+Graduate students are encouraged to discuss with the Graduate Advisor prior to changing advisors.
+To change advisors, students should file a Change of Faculty Thesis Advisor form at 343 WCH.
+The form needs to be signed by both the Current Advisor and the New Advisor.

-5. Annual Student Review
+5. Annual Student Evaluation

-An overall written review of each student's academic progress is performed by the student's Faculty Advisor, in consultation with the student, at the end of each academic year.
+An overall written evaluation of each student's academic progress is performed by the student's Faculty Advisor, in consultation with the student, at the end of each academic year.
 This evaluation includes a brief review of the student's work and sets academic objectives for the next period.
-The Graduate Advisor, the Graduate Division, and the student receive copies of this report.
+The Graduate Program Advisor, the Graduate Division, and the student receive copies of this report.